KumarShailesh07/Sales-Analysis/README.md

 | Mumbai | 667,071 |
 | Chennai | 372,564 |

+🧠 Regional Insights
-Insight → Hyderabad is the strongest revenue market
+➤ Hyderabad and Delhi are the strongest revenue markets
-Insight → Chennai has high growth potential
+➤ Chennai is significantly underperforming and has growth potential

+Business Value
+➤ Helps management focus inventory and marketing on high-impact products and cities

+════════════════════════════════════════════════════
 📈 Module 2 – Sales Growth & Seasonality Analysis
+════════════════════════════════════════════════════

 🎯 Objective
-Understand seasonality, peaks, dips, and growth.

-🔧 Analysis
-➤ Month-wise pivot
-➤ Running total
-➤ Line charts
-➤ Product-wise filtering
+To analyze how sales change across months and identify seasonality and growth trends.

+✨ Key Highlights
+➤ Total Sales (2024 YTD): 5,446,636
+➤ Best Sales Month: January – 939,465
+➤ Worst Sales Month: May – 263,200

-📊 Monthly Sales 2024
+📊 Monthly Sales Trend

 | Month | Sales |
 |------|-------|